 Ensuring a quality state system

-The Arkansas Peer Advisory Committee (APAC) is appointed by the Arkansas Drug Director.
-Members include the Department of Human Services (DHS) Recovery Team and up to 15 community stakeholders, who are certified peer workers with extensive knowledge and experience.
-APAC serves as a key resource for the Department of Human Services/Office of Substance Abuse and Mental Health (DHS/OSAMH) on all matters related to peer recovery.
-This includes evaluating and approving the eligibility of Peer Recovery Supervisors (PRS) prior to their certification testing and approving continued education hours eligible for peer workers’ necessary hours to receive accreditation.
+The Arkansas Peer Advisory Committee (APAC) serves as a key resource for the DHS/Office of Substance Abuse and Mental Health (DHS/OSAMH) on all matters related to peer recovery.
+APAC members include the Department of Human Services (DHS) Office of Recovery and up to 15 community stakeholders, who are certified Peer Workers with extensive knowledge and experience.
+This includes evaluating and approving the eligibility of Peer Recovery Supervisors (PRS) prior to their certification testing and approving proposed continued education hours necessary for Peer Workers to receive accreditation.

 Download the Continued Education Application